clearmatics/zeth/mpc/README.md

 See `testdata/mpc_contributors.json` for an example contributors file.

 ### Contributor Registration via Google Forms

+An easy way to allow contributors to register for the MPC is to publish a Google form online.
+Google form is a widely used and provides a way to export the results of the form in csv format.
+The section below assumes that the registration process has been carried out using Google form.

 The `contributors_from_csv` command can be used to generate a `contributors.json` file from csv data output from Google Forms.
 Administrators